byronpineda225/pandas-challenge/README.md

 Observable trends in the data:

-Please note that while I could not get all the sections to run I used the results listed in the expected results to draw my conclusions.

 The top 5 performing schools, at least by overall passing math and reading scores, are Charter schools.
 Those schools had an overall passing percentage of over 90%.

 The 5 bottom performing schools are District schools at least by overall passing math and reading scores.
 Those schools had an overall passing percentage of roughly 53%.